IsaacScript/isaacscript/docs/javascript-tutorial.md

 end
 ```

-The TypeScript equivlanet would look like this:
+The TypeScript equivalent would look like this:

 ```ts
 // TypeScript code